Releases

 The Doki Doki Panic title screen has three balloons that pop and show the title logo.
 The Super Mario Bros.
 2 title screen is devoid of animation.

-Doki Doki Panic's intro sequence starts out with two kids reading a book.
-After a few seconds, a big green hand pops out and pulls the kids inside the book as their pet monkey runs off to find help.
-Then, the four main characters appear out of nowhere and jump into the book, one at a time.
+Doki Doki Panic's animated intro sequence starts out with two kids (Piki and Poki) reading a book, when suddenly, Wart's hand pops out and pulls them into the book.
+After their pet monkey (Rusa) runs off to find help, the four main characters appear out of nowhere and jump into the book, one at a time.

 Character Select screen